mepland/chance_of_showers/README.md

 TODO

 ### Installing CUDA and PyTorch
-1. Find the supported CUDA version (11.8) for the current release of PyTorch (2.0.1) [here](https://pytorch.org/get-started/locally/).
+1. Find the supported CUDA version (`11.8.0`) for the current release of PyTorch (`2.0.1`) [here](https://pytorch.org/get-started/locally/).
 2. Install CUDA following the steps for the proper version and target platform [here](https://developer.nvidia.com/cuda-toolkit-archive).
 3. Update the poetry `pytorch-gpu-src` source to point to the correct PyTorch version in `pyproject.toml`.
-This is in place of `pip --index-url` as provided by the [PyTorch installation instructions](https://pytorch.org/get-started/locally/).
+	- This is in place of `pip install --index-url=...` as provided by the [PyTorch installation instructions](https://pytorch.org/get-started/locally/).
-4. Install the poetry packages with the `ana` group.
-This will include `pytorch`.
+4. Install the poetry `ana` group, `make setupANA`.
+This will install `pytorch`, along with the other needed packages.
 5. Check that PyTorch and CUDA are correctly configured with the following `python` commands:
 ```python
 import torch